approvals/ApprovalTests.Net.Json/readme.md

 <!--
-This file was generate by the CaptureSnippets.
+This file was generate by MarkdownSnippets.
-Source File: \readme.source.md
+Source File: /readme.source.md
-To change this file edit the source file and then re-run the generation using either the dotnet global tool (https://github.com/SimonCropp/CaptureSnippets#githubmarkdownsnippets) or using the api (https://github.com/SimonCropp/CaptureSnippets#running-as-a-unit-test).
+To change this file edit the source file and then re-run the generation using either the dotnet global tool (https://github.com/SimonCropp/MarkdownSnippets#githubmarkdownsnippets) or using the api (https://github.com/SimonCropp/MarkdownSnippets#running-as-a-unit-test).
 -->
 # <img src="https://raw.github.com/SimonCropp/ObjectApproval/master/icon.png" height="40px"> ObjectApproval

 Extends [ApprovalTests](https://github.com/approvals/ApprovalTests.Net) to allow simple approval of complex models using [Json.net](https://www.newtonsoft.com/json).